 One of the few films in which interpretation is truly subjective.
 Personally, I favor the Jungian metaphor of becoming the masks we put on to blend in society, and the inevitable struggle with the subconscious.
-Regardless, an extraordinary work of directing, lending, editing and acting, Persona is not only a crowning achievement of experimental cinema, but of all cinema.
+Regardless, an extraordinary work of directing, lensing, editing and acting, Persona is not only a crowning achievement of experimental cinema, but of all cinema.

 Truly magnificent in every respect, this is a fragmentary but utterly enthralling psycho-breakdown of ‘self’ conveyed in filmic language.
 A breakdown in most senses too, both emotional and analytical, although whether the parts are put back together again is unknown and repays repeated viewing - something revealed afresh each time.
 Stark, piercing and beautifully timed - take note all those that ape this masterwork.